Hexworks/mixite/README.md

 The implementation of the `HexagonalGrid` is lazy.
 This means that it only stores data which is absolutely necessary to keep in memory (the coordinates and your satellite data).
 Everything else is generated on the fly.
 The only limiting factor of a grid at the moment is the coordinates (which consume memory) and the satellite data.
-This will be worked around later.

 ### GUI example: